cool-RR/cute-wing-stuff/README.markdown

 This does `select-more` until the biggest possible legal Python expression is selected.

+Suggested key combination: `Ctrl-Alt-Plus`

+## select-statement ##

+Select the Python statement that the cursor is currently on.

+This does `select-more` until the biggest possible legal Python statement is selected.

-Suggested key combination: `Ctrl-Alt Plus`
+Suggested key combination: `Ctrl-Alt-Equal`

 ## slash-line ##